 So you’re a dad who loves video games, especially the best PS4 games.
-It’s an easy hobby to share with your kids, but it can be hard to find games that are appropriate to play in front of your kids, much less play with them.
-Most PlayStation games are engineered to suck you into hours of violent mayhem, mindless button mashing, and/or complicated strategizing.
-Not exactly family friendly.
-Save Red Dead for after your kid goes to sleep and fire up a game specifically designed with kids in mind.
+It’s easy to get kids psyched for video games, but harder to find games that are appropriate for them.
+That’s becauase most PlayStation games are engineered to suck you into hours of violent mayhem, mindless button mashing, or overly complicated strategizing.
+So save Red Dead for after your kid goes to sleep and fire up a game specifically designed with kids in mind.
 The best PS4 games for kids and families are fun, imaginative, and occasionally incredible.

 While we don’t recommend spending hours in front of the TV playing one of these masterpieces, we do encourage you to steal an hour here or there to play with your kid.
 Each of these games has a co-op mode: they can be played by two or more people working together at the same time, creating a space for parents and kids to bond.
 The other thing we looked for: imagination.
 A good video game for kids should be like a novel or Pixar movie: it should be creative and thought-inspiring.
 With those criteria in mind, here are our top picks for the best PS4 games for kids and parents.